rtyle/homey-bridgekeeper/README.txt

 Link

 * Allows capability values to flow freely to and from its peer.
-* Behaves as an alias or link to the peer device.
-* May virtually appear in a different zone than its peer.
+* May appear in a different zone than its peer.
 * Allows a door sensor between two zones to trigger activity in each.

 Shield